kstenerud/dogma/kbnf_v1.md

 A unique identifier for [symbols](#symbols), [macros](#macros), and [functions](#functions) (which are all scoped globally), or [variables](#variables) (which are scoped locally).

-Identifiers are case sensitive, and must be unique to the local and global scope (name shadowing is not allowed).
+Identifiers are case sensitive, and must be unique to their scope.
+Locally scoped identifiers (i.e. variable names) must be unique to _both_ the local and global scope (name shadowing is not allowed).

 Identifiers start with a letter, and can contain letters, numbers and the underscore character.
 The [builtin function names](#builtin-functions) are reserved at the global scope.